navikohli/learning-notes/books/designing-data-intensive-applications.md

 There are some parallels between the ideas we've discussed here and _event sourcing_.

 Similarly to change data capture, event sourcing involves storing all changes to the application state as a log of change events.
-Event sourcing applyies the idea at a different level of abstraction.
+Event sourcing applies the idea at a different level of abstraction.

 Event sourcing makes it easier to evolve applications over time, helps with debugging by making it easier to understand after the fact why something happened, and guards against application bugs.

 Specialised databases such as Event Store have been developed to support applications using event sourcing.

-Applications that use event sourcing need to take the log of evetns and transform it into application state that is suitable for showing to a user.
+Applications that use event sourcing need to take the log of events and transform it into application state that is suitable for showing to a user.

-Replying the event log allows you to reconstruct the current state of the system.
+Replaying the event log allows you to reconstruct the current state of the system.

 Applications that use event sourcing typically have some mechanism for storing snapshots.